SocketCluster/plugins/README.md

 - ```sc-crud-rethink``` https://github.com/SocketCluster/sc-crud-rethink - A Create Read Update Delete (CRUD) module/layer to allow you to quickly write "server-less" realtime apps using SC.

-## Enterprise service plugins

-If you have an idea for a plugin which will deliver a service around SC (it doesn't have to be a free service), get in touch with me (https://github.com/jondubois) and
-I might list it here as an official plugin (if it meets quality standards).
-This should allow you to quickly build a customer base from existing SC users.

-**Backend**

-- Coming soon: A service plugin to allow realtime monitoring/analysis of pub/sub channels within SC.

 ## Contribution guidelines

 - Make sure your plugin has a Github repo and a README.md file.